65th Guards Rifle Division: Battles for Orsha

 The 332nd and 181st Infantry Regiments... were defending positions in front of the 65th Guards Rifle Division.
 The first positions in the enemy's defensive belt consisted of three dense trenches with communications trenches, pillboxes, antitank and antipersonnel minefields, and two to three lines of barbed wire entanglements.
 The Siberians had to assault such a strong defensive position.

-The main attack was made on the left flank directed at height marker 148.8, Petriki and Zapole.
-The division threw the 181st Regiment back from its positions by October 25, forcing it to withdraw to prepared positions from Shera to Kireeva.
-However, further attempts to develop the offensive failed and the division was ordered over to the defense before being relieved by the 22nd Guards on November 5.
-While the remainder of 10th Guards Army cleared German defenders from the bogs south of the Verkheta, this was also at considerable cost, and a halt was called once again at the end of October 26.
-In the course of five days of fighting the 10th Guards and 31st Armies together suffered 19,102 casualties, including 4,787 killed.
+The main attack was made on the left flank, directed at height marker 148.8, Petriki and Zapole.
+The division pushed back the 181st Regiment from its positions by October 25, forcing it to withdraw to prepared positions from Shera to Kireeva.
+However, further attempts to develop the offensive failed, and the division was ordered to defend before being relieved by the 22nd Guards on November 5.
+While the remainder of the 10th Guards Army cleared German defenders from the bogs south of the Verkheta, this was also at considerable cost, and a halt was called once again at the end of October 26.
+In the course of five days of fighting, the 10th Guards and 31st Armies together suffered 19,102 casualties, including 4,787 killed.

 A third offensive on Orsha began on November 14.
-The 10th Guards Army was again called upon to form part of the strike group which was concentrated on both sides of the Orsha-Smolensk highway.
-The plan for the offensive differed little from those previous.
-10th Guards and 31st Armies were to provide a shock group to assault on both sides of the highway north of the Dniepr River, and were to be supported by the 2nd Guards Tank Corps.
-This effort did not directly involve the 65th Guards until the night of November 20 when it relieved the 56th Guards and 207th Rifle Divisions facing the 197th Infantry and 78th Assault Divisions.
-During the following seven days of combat the division made scant progress before being relieved by the 653rd Regiment of the 220th Rifle Division.
-On December 5 Sokolovsky decided to cease offensive operations and withdraw 10th Guards Army into reserve.
+The 10th Guards Army was again called upon to form part of the strike group, which was concentrated on both sides of the Orsha-Smolensk highway.
+The plan for the offensive differed little from the previous ones.
+The 10th Guards and 31st Armies were to provide a shock group to assault on both sides of the highway north of the Dniepr River, and were to be supported by the 2nd Guards Tank Corps.
+This effort did not directly involve the 65th Guards until the night of November 20, when it relieved the 56th Guards and 207th Rifle Divisions in the face of the 197th Infantry and 78th Assault Divisions.

+During the following seven days of combat, the division made scant progress before being relieved by the 653rd Regiment of the 220th Rifle Division.
+On December 5, Sokolovsky decided to cease offensive operations and withdraw the 10th Guards Army into reserve.
 The Army was transferred to the reserves of the 2nd Baltic Front in the Velikiye Luki region.
-This transfer, which began on December 8, involved the movement of 43,250 soldiers, 1,700 vehicles, and 6,500 horses, since the Army was still dependent on quite a lot of horse-drawn transport.
-This move of about 210 km was not completed until December 31.
-During its course the 19th Guards Corps received about half of 10,500 new replacements which were split with 7th Guards Rifle Corps.
-A large percentage of those received by the 65th Guards were of Latvian nationality and over the following months the division gradually lost its Siberian identity, becoming known unofficially as one of the "Latvian Guards" divisions.
+This transfer, which began on December 8, involved the movement of 43,250 soldiers, 1,700 vehicles, and 6,500 horses, as the Army was still dependent on horse-drawn transport.
+This approximately 210 km move was not completed until December 31.
+During its course, the 19th Guards Corps received approximately half of 10,500 new replacements, which were split with the 7th Guards Rifle Corps.
+A large percentage of those received by the 65th Guards were of Latvian nationality, and over the following months, the division gradually lost its Siberian identity, becoming known unofficially as one of the "Latvian Guards" divisions.